UlrikHjort/Arduino-midi-file-converter-and-player/Readme.md

 # Single track midi file to Arduino converter

 ### Usage
+python midi2arduino MIDIFILE

-python midi2arduino <MIDIFILE> like e.g. python midi2arduino ./pacman.mid
+e.g. python midi2arduino ./pacman.mid

 3 separate arrays are generated containing notes (frequencies), velocities (on and off) and note durations (in ms) for the given midi file.